AdrianPanGithub/HoudiniMassTranslator/README.md

 # Compatibility

-This plug-in is reply on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so same [compatibility](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal#compatibility) as the Houdini Engine.
+This plug-in relies on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so same [compatibility](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal#compatibility) as the Houdini Engine.
 (Examples only run with >= 5.4)

 # Installation
 01. In this GitHub [repository](https://github.com/AdrianPanGithub/HoudiniMassTranslator), click [Releases](https://github.com/AdrianPanGithub/HoudiniMassTranslator/releases) on the right side.
-02. Download the Houdini Mass Transaltor zip file that matches your Unreal Engine Version.
+02. Download the Houdini Mass Translator zip file that matches your Unreal Engine Version.
 03. Extract the **HoudiniMassTranslator** and **HoudiniEngine** to the **Plugins** of your Unreal Project Directory.

     e.g. `C:/Unreal Projects/MyGameProject/Plugins/HoudiniMassTranslator` and `C:/Unreal Projects/MyGameProject/Plugins/HoudiniEngine`